dz1an/trend_tailor/README.md

 <--how to run-->
 download xampp,
 install xampp,
-download the file on github,
-extract file at C:\xampp\htdocs or where you installed xampp, open xampp, start apache and MYSql,
+download the zip file on github, (make sure to have winRar installed) extract file at C:\xampp\htdocs or where you installed xampp, open xampp, start apache and MYSql,